mluneau/AtelierTechTest/README.md

 3. localhost:5000/stats

 ## Demo
-The project is deployed on [Heroku], however the app has been raising some issues when going live: (https://dashboard.heroku.com/apps/aterlier-test-tech)
+The project is deployed on Heroku, however the app has been raising some issues when going live: (https://dashboard.heroku.com/apps/aterlier-test-tech)